iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.55.0/report.md

 > Useless app.
 How can you possible do medical checks by texting?
 The doctor told me to go to a real doctor's office for treatment.
 Waste of my time.<br> :date: __2021-05-19 20:49:27__

 > They always tell me to go see my regular doctor.
 Waste of time.<br> :date: __2021-05-14 02:12:47__

-> No care dr. Didn't want to help just told me to go to urgent care.
-I explained no money for copay and no way to get there and she didn't act interested.
-They say that they are concerned about there patients care.
-You can say that you care but the actions of the physician says different.
-If this is there idea of care they need to rethink what care is and what is acceptable. if they think this is acceptable then I worry about others that use this site.
-No one reached out to me that is not true.<br> :date: __2021-05-12 05:42:34__